SaintsRobotics/FRC-2015-Practice/README.md

 2015-Practice
 ============
-If you are getting started, the tutorial link is below: http://saintsroboticsplugins.weebly.com/
+If you are getting started, go to: http://saintsroboticsplugins.weebly.com/
-Links to the plugins are also in there.
+Links to the plugins are in there.
+Ben took down the tutorial, claiming that it was 'poorly written'.